 What do you love to do so much that it makes time stand still, that you forget to eat, and nothing else matters?
 What do you LOVE to do?
 Are you passionate about animals, gardening, family, the environment?
 If money was no object, what would you be doing with your time?

 What, besides surrogacy (or the need to use the toilet) gets us out of bed each day?
 What drives us?
 What is our WHY?
 It can be (should be) more than one thing.
 For many, it might be their children, or family, or helping people.
 If someone was writing a speech about our life, what would like them to say about us – “she worked long hours and never took a day off…”?
 Beyond surrogacy, what is your why?
 As amazing as surrogacy can be, it’s not sustainable to make it our sole purpose.
 What do we want our lives to be like, beyond surrogacy?

 This is about finding those things that make you, you.
 What does your dream life look like?
 What would you be doing if you were being completely authentic.
 Who are you, and what do you represent?
 This should be more than one thing.
 What are your values, and what can you do to start living by them?

 Once you’ve worked on your HAPPY, the next step is to work on some goals.
 Goals need to be SMART – specific, measurable, achievable, realistic and timely.
 Setting and achieving goals is good for emotional well-being, because we know that we get endorphins when we achieve our goals.
 Take some time to look at your HAPPY list and set some goals for each aspect.

 During the Sisterhood Day, we considered goals for the Fourth Trimester that follow the HAPPY concept.
 Here’s an example of how the Fourth Trimester might look:

+You might find it useful to listen to surrogacy counsellor Katrina Hale speaking on the Podcast about Managing our Fears in surrogacy.
 Read more about the Fourth Trimester and what to expect in a surrogacy arrangement.